-DOWNTOWN ROANOKE, VA -
+DOWNTOWN ROANOKE -

 Now just a parking garage, the City Market garage is the official future site for the Hampton Inn and Suites in downtown Roanoke.

 It's an addition to the star city that has business owners like Matt Bullington owner of the Texas Tavern excited.

 "I am thrilled about this.
 This is the biggest thing to happen in Roanoke in years."